 "It was a bad day.
-I think I had a slight flat tire after Hakkinen's crash.
-I went into the pits but the radio didn't work well and we didn't understand each other.
-They figured I had a shock absorber problem (and I did, as it turns out later) and they were already pulling me to the garage.
+I think I had a slight flat tire after Häkkinen's crash.
+I went into the pits, but the radio didn't work well, and we didn't understand each other.
+They figured I had a shock absorber problem (and I did, as it turned out later), and they were already pulling me to the garage.
 I lost almost a minute and a half.
-Then I also had other small problems, but by now the race was compromised.
-The only satisfaction: I remained at the top of the World Championship standings".
+Then, I also had other small problems, but by then the race was compromised.
+The only satisfaction: I’m still leading the World Championship standings".

-"Otherwise the race would have been different".
+"Otherwise, the race would have been different".

-"We have to spend a lot to be able to come and see a Grand Prix".
+"We’ve got to spend a lot to be able to come and see a Grand Prix".

 And Cesare Romiti adds: